ocoudray/first-widget/README.md

     /usr/local/anaconda3/share/jupyter

-There you can see a `FirstWidget` folder or symlink back to the source folder `static/`.
+There you can see a `first-widget` folder or symlink back to the source folder `static/`.
 For example:

     drwxr-xr-x  4 Olivier  staff   136B Sep 30 18:09 jupyter-js-widgets/
-    drwxr-xr-x  5 Olivier  staff   170B Oct  3 02:42 FirstWidget/
+    drwxr-xr-x  5 Olivier  staff   170B Oct  3 02:42 first-widget/

 To check nbextensions are properly install and enabled, for example: